KevinCodePlace/Introduction_to_Social_Networks_Lab3/README.md

 3. Try the Preview Lab exercise

-- After watching the online course videoes, you can start to try out the take-home exercise in the `Lab_Preview.ipynb`.
+- After watching the online course videoes, you can start to try out the take-home exercises in the `Lab_Preview.ipynb`.

 - We have uploaded the reference answer, you can check it through the file `Lab_Preview_reference_answer.ipynb`.